List of Digimon Adventure characters: Digital World

-Wizardmon is a Champion-level Digimon and Gatomon's friend who accompanied Myotismon's forces to the Real World.
+Wizardmon is a Champion-level wizard-themed Digimon and Gatomon's friend who accompanied Myotismon's forces to the Real World.
 He is killed by Myotismon while protecting Kari and Gatomon from him.
 In Digimon Adventure 02, Wizardmon appears as a ghost at the Fuji TV Station, telling the DigiDestined a cryptic prophecy concerning Myotismon's return and about Ken's redemption through the power of a Golden Armor Digi-Egg.